Is SUN right for you?

 9 - 10 Yes Answers

-If you are keen, the SUN Program could be a good opportunity for you.
-Before making a commitment to the SUN Program, look closely at the SUN courses that you are interested in.
+If you are keen, SUN could be a good opportunity for you.
+Before making a commitment to SUN, look closely at the SUN units that you are interested in.
 These can be viewed on this website under What Can I Study.
-Think carefully about your other commitments and how a SUN course will fit in with those commitments.
-Look also at the undergraduate program in which you are interested in the CQUniversity Handbook.
+Think carefully about your other commitments and how a SUN unit will fit in with those commitments.
+Look also at the undergraduate unit in which you are interested in the CQUniversity Handbook.
 Discuss your interest in SUN with your parents/guardians and a representative from your school.
-You can also call CQUni 132786 and request to speak with the SUN Project Officer.
+You can also call 13 CQUni (13 2786) and request to speak with the SUN Project Officer.

 7 - 8 Yes Answers